Healthdirect Free Australian health advice you can count on.

 • zoledronic acid (infusion — once yearly)

-• oestrogen (tablets or patches can be used to replace oestrogen if you have been through menopause)
+• oestrogen (tablets or patches can be used to replace oestrogen after menopause)

-• selective oestrogen receptor modulators (SERMs) raloxifene (daily tablet)
+• raloxifene (daily tablet)

 If you have severe osteoporosis, depending on your situation your specialist may prescribe:

-• romosozumab (injection —once monthly)
+• romosozumab (injection — once monthly)

 • teriparatide (injection — once daily)